"MAKE MUSIC, MAN."

 Over the coming months (and after Mel's death), the Megamix:Ninety was released across Europe (on the labels: Blow Up, Mega, Polydor & Bite).
 This time, the promotional discs were sent out with a press sheet which paid tribute to Mel, and her success with Kim, calling them "probably the most successful singing duo of the 80s", and hailing the Megamix:Ninety as, "the last sound document of Mel & Kim".

 The sleeve design for Megamix:Ninety utilises a stunning photograph from the 1987 Brian Aris' shoot, commissioned for the F.L.M.
 Album.
 The image is printed in close up and in black and white, with 'Megamix:Ninety' printed in orange lettering.

 The French and Scandinavian releases of Megamix:Ninety use the same design, but both the photograph and the lettering appear in black and white.
 All releases utilise a small Pierre Terrason shot of the girls on the back cover, alongside the track listing and chart information on the individual single releases combined into the mix.

-Megamix:Ninety only received a very limited UK release on promotional 12” & promotional CD, on the Supreme label.
-The 12" single came in a Supreme Record company logo sleeve and the label does not include the usual 'promotional copy' title.
+Megamix:Ninety only received a very limited UK release on 12” & promotional CD, on the Supreme label.
+However, the 12" single came in a Supreme Record company logo sleeve, instead of the picture sleeve used on the European release.

 Megamix:Ninety received a much wider release in Europe, with official releases in Germany, France, Scandinavia and Belgium, appearing over four formats – 7” and 12” vinyl and 3” and 5” CD.
 Interestingly, there were some variations in the track listings between these releases.